opendoor/pggen/README.md

 '-' meaning that the field is NOT NULL and 'n' indicating that the field is nullable.

+When returning a type generated from a table, you do not need to set the null flags, as `pggen` will automatically infer the nullness of the fields from the nullness of the fields in the table.

 If you knew for a fact that the `id` and `created_at` fields could not be null in the above example, you could modify your toml entry to read